jamf/JamfMigrator/README.md

 * You can also toggle the mode using &#8984;D or select Toggle Mode from View in the menu bar.

 ## History
+**v6.2.0**

+* Fix filenames that get characters xml encoded when importing files.
+* Improved icon handling, determine appropriate location for the upload.
+If cloud servicers connection is enable self service icons will update within the policy.
+* Add support for Bearer authentication to the classic API.
+* Fix issues on importing files from previously selected folder.
+* Misc code cleanup.

 **v6.0.1**

 * Allow migration of computers to a site.